kyouryuukunn/renpy-ActionEditor3/README.md

  The Action Editor has the following features:

-  * View and adjust the transform properties of images and camera with adjusting a bar or typing value.
+  * View and adjust the transform properties of images and camera by adjusting a bar or typing a value.
   * View and adjust the x and y coordinates of the camera with a draggable camera icon.
   * Adjust the z coordinate of the camera with the mouse wheel.
   * Adjust the x,y coordinate of the camera with the keyboard(hjkl, HJKL, wasd, WASD).
-  * Reset the value with right-click on the value button.
+  * Reset the value by right-clicking on the value button.
   * Add, delete, and edit keyframes on a timeline like video editing software.
-  * the spline motion and loop is availabe
+  * The spline motion and loop is available
   * After setting up a scene with the desired look and animations, the Action Editor will generate a script and place it on your clipboard for pasting into your Ren'Py scripts. (v6.99 and later only)
   * Introducing the concept of depth of field and allow to adjust focus position and dof.
-    Blur each image according to dof, focus postion and the distance between the camera and the image.
+    Blur each image according to dof, focus position and the distance between the camera and the image.
   * Show, replace and hide a image with transition(use None for a image name to hide image)
   * Change a scene with scene statement.
   * There is the option for hiding window during the ATL animation in clipboard data.
   * There is the option for allowing to skip ATL animation in clipboard data.

- Note
+ Noted
- * blur transform property of each images are used for simulating camera blur in function transform prperty, so blur transform properties of each images aren't availabe when focusing is enabled.
+ * blur transform property of each images are used for simulating camera blur in function transform property, so blur transform properties of each images aren't available when focusing is enabled.
-   Set function property to None when you want to disable camera blur for already shownd images.
+   Set function property to None when you want to disable camera blur for already shown images.
- * Unfortunately, The behavior of functions for function property isn't same as ATL.
+ * Unfortunately, The behavior of functions for function property isn't the same as ATL.
    There are some different points.
    1. inherited_<property> have no value.
-   2. Setting properties have no affect when it is called next time.
+   2. Setting properties have no effect when it is called next time.
-   3. The return value from it have no affect.
+   3. The return value from it has no effect.
    4. It isn't always called in time.
   ActionEditor can't get current function when opened.